Auditor work desk, accounting business research, financial audit, tax report. Image courtesy of Getty Images.

 Accounting and finance degrees offer a broad range of career opportunities.

-Whichever of the above subject areas you’ve studied, it’s worth remembering that many different types of business may be open to you as a future workplace.
-For example, you could choose to work for a large accountancy or finance firm as well as having the option to work in a small- or medium-size business, that may function in a completely different sector, in an accountancy- or finance-related role.
+It’s worth remembering that many different types of business are open to you as a future workplace.
+For example, you could choose to work for a large accountancy or finance firm as well as having the option to work in an accountancy- or finance-related role in a small- or medium-size business, that may function in a completely different sector.
 Other job options that relate directly to these degrees include:

 • Chartered accountant